 The very nature of Flutter as a cross-platform framework presupposes the ability to build one app instead of two that can nevertheless be run both on Android- and iOS-powered devices.
 And one is always cheaper than two, isn’t it?

-This price can be decreased significantly if you hire a developer from Eastern Europe.
-Diceus is a perfect choice in this respect since our company can deliver a high-quality product in any industry at a reasonable price.
+This price can be lower if you hire a developer from Eastern Europe.
+DICEUS is a perfect choice in this respect since our company can deliver a high-quality product in any industry at a reasonable price.

 Making one item isn’t only cheaper but also faster than producing two of them.
 Besides, testing takes less time as well.
 As a result, building an app can be accomplished within 2-3 months, so you can start reaping revenues almost in no time.